ANOVA (Analysis of Variance)

 Tukey HSD Post-Hoc Comparisons

 For one-way ANOVA, Tukey HSD is computed automatically regardless of the F-test result.
-If the F-test p-value is large, treat the Tukey HSD results as exploratory.
 The Tukey-Kramer method is used, which handles unequal group sizes.

 ColumnDescription